open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 The `replace_pattern` function allows replacing all string sections that match a regex pattern with a new value.

-`target` is a path expression to a telemetry field. `regex` is a regex string indicating a segment to replace. `replacement` is a string.
+`target` is a path expression to a telemetry field. `regex` is a regex string indicating a segment to replace. `replacement` is either a path expression to a string telemetry field or a literal string.

 If one or more sections of `target` match `regex` they will get replaced with `replacement`.